 Health: More prone to heart disease in particular, as well as the typical ferret cancers.
 Also prone to Waardenburg’s Syndrome which causes deafness (seen in ferrets with white heads – albino, DEW, Blaze, etc).
 RC is known for a bad Mycoplasma outbreak several years ago and reportedly closed down; however with the reappearance of new RC kits it was learned that RC sold some of their breeding stock to other mills and has reopened some of their mills.

 Tattoo: Black Bar in Right Ear

-Fit Info: RC is a great choice of you want a bigger, high energy ferret with a LOT of intelligence, and a Big personality that will be very loyal to you as an adult.
+Fit Info: RC ferrets might be worth considering f you want a bigger, high energy ferret with a LOT of intelligence, and a Big personality that will be very loyal to you as an adult.
 Be prepared to put a lot of time and work and for letting an RC ferret have free time, attention, and new intriguing toys to satisfy their high energy and intelligence.
 While this goes for any ferret, RC ferrets are often higher maintenance.
 Bite training may take extra work.
 Be prepared to spend time to thoroughly ferret proof – they are problem solvers!
 However, RC ferrets are very loving and form strong bonds to their humans and will return to your lap for a good snuggle and some kisses after they have tired themselves out exploring.

 Path Valley (PV)

 Behavior: Very high energy require a lot of free time and stimulation to avoid developing behavior problems.

 Males: very mellow compared to females but still high energy and intelligence compared to Marshalls

 Females: very territorial and tend to become the alphas

 Body structure: Larger and more bulky than Marhsalls, smaller and more sleek compared to breeder ferrets.